LaClimSx/data-story-datasentinels/docs/index.markdown

 That tells us something important: being on the receiving end of a negative link actually increases the odds that a subreddit later gets involved in conflict itself.

 And here’s where this connects back to “why does r/ADA get so much hate?”
-If a subreddit becomes a frequent target — even for legitimate reasons like difficulty, grading policies, or institutional frustration — it’s more likely to end up embedded in these small chains of negativity.
+If a subreddit becomes a frequent target, even for legitimate reasons like difficulty, grading policies, or institutional frustration, it’s more likely to end up embedded in these small chains of negativity.
 Not because everyone independently decides to hate it, but because conflict has momentum.

 Also worth noting: this isn’t driven by just a handful of drama hubs.
 Thousands of different subreddits appear as cascade starters.
-So it’s not just “toxic communities being toxic” — it’s a general pattern of how attention and criticism move on Reddit.
+So it’s not just “toxic communities being toxic”, it’s a general pattern of how attention and criticism move on Reddit.

 Bottom line: conflict does spread more than chance would predict, but it usually stops quickly.
 That makes recurring targets feel constantly under fire, even if no single conflict is that big on its own.